North Sydney Technical High School: Site sale and redevelopment

 The most challenging aspect of the development was the excavation of 145000 m2 of sandstone around the footing of the former school building.
-This involved literally "propping the school up" whilst burrowing underneath and reinforcing its foundations without damaging the structure.
+This involved propping the school up whilst burrowing underneath and reinforcing its foundations without damaging the structure.
 Wind tunnel tests were also carried out to assess any wind risks from the tower block and as a result all the school's old chimneys were reinforced with steel rods.
-(Note: It is recommended these be inspected for corrosion and impact on sandstone work.)
 The construction of the shopping plaza below ground level enabled direct access to adjacent areas such as North Sydney railway station, and Miller Street and the Pacific Highway (both having a lower ground level than the school).

-In November 1991 the project ran into financial difficulties and Industrial Equity Ltd liquidated its $500 million investment into the plaza and changed the contractor to Multiplex.
-In June 1992 Optus Communications agreed to lease the tower and paid for naming and signage rights to the building, giving it a dominant position in the North Sydney skyline.
-The change in building contractors paid off and the Plaza was completed ahead of schedule in October 1992.
-The Mirvac Group bought the site in 1994.
+In November 1991 the project ran into financial difficulties and Industrial Equity liquidated its $500 million investment into the plaza and changed the contractor to Multiplex.
+In June 1992 Optus agreed to lease the tower and paid for naming and signage rights to the building, giving it a dominant position in the North Sydney skyline.
+The change in building contractors paid off and the plaza was completed ahead of schedule in October 1992.
+Mirvac bought the site in 1994.

 The Kemp-designed two storey brick school buildings facing Miller Street were demolished as part of the tower redevelopment.
 A 1980 photo shows this building still facing Miller Street.
 The original school building was adapted for use as a hotel c.
 1991.
 In 1997 approvals were given to construct a childcare centre at the base of the adjacent Optus tower.

-In 2017 the leasehold for the Greenwood Hotel was offered for sale by CBRE Hotels, on behalf of freehold owner Mirvac.
+In 2017 the leasehold for the Greenwood Hotel was sold by Mirvac.

 History

-Developing from probably the first school on the colony's northern shore, the origins of the school started in 1844 in a two-room weather-board cottage (no longer in existence) on Blues Point Rd close to Lavender Street, then to a small stone school house at 12 Miller Street.
+Developing from probably the first school on the colony's northern shore, the origins of the school started in 1844 in a two-room weather-board cottage (no longer in existence) on Blues Point Road close to Lavender Street, then to a small stone school house at 12 Miller Street.
 A new school-house was built during 1877 in the Gothic Revival style at Blue Street, North Sydney by the New South Wales Council for Education.
 Officially opened in 1878, it offered education for boys and girls from Infants to Primary.
 Extensions were added over time, with the second story class-rooms completed in 1893.

 Often referred to colloquially as “Greeny’s” for Nimrod Greenwood, its longest-serving head-master (1884-1914), the school grew, spawned others, was modified and shaped; its curriculum specialities and name, changing to reflect the needs of a rapidly expanding north shore community; its educational philosophy inspiring achievement over generations.